Beyond Grids: Multi-objective Bayesian Optimization With Adaptive Discretization: Introduction

-We prove information-type and metric dimension-type upper bounds on the sample complexity of Adaptive $\bs{\epsilon}$-PAL.
-Our information-type bound yields a sample complexity upper bound of $\tilde{O}( g(\epsilon) )$ where $\epsilon = \min_{j} \epsilon^j$, $g(\epsilon) = \min \{ \tau \geq 1 : \sqrt{\gamma_{\tau}/\tau} \leq \epsilon \}$, and $\gamma_{\tau}$ is the maximum information gain after $\tau$ evaluations.
-To the best of our knowledge, this is the first information-type bound for dependent objectives in the context of PAL.
+We prove information-type and metric dimension-type upper bounds on the sample complexity of Adaptive $\bs{\epsilon}$-PAL (Theorem \ref{mainthm}).
+Our information-type bound yields a sample complexity upper bound of $\tilde{O}( g(\epsilon) )$ where $\epsilon = \min_{j} \epsilon^j$, $g(\epsilon) = \min \{ \tau \geq 1 : \sqrt{\gamma_{\tau}/\tau} < \epsilon \}$, and $\gamma_{\tau}$ is the maximum information gain after $\tau$ evaluations.
+To the best of our knowledge, this is the first information type bound for dependent objectives in the context of PAL.
 In addition, our metric dimension-type bound yields a sample complexity of $\tilde{O}(\epsilon^{ - (\frac{\bar{D}}{\alpha}+2)})$ for all $\bar{D} > D_1$, where $D_1$ represents the metric dimension of $({\cal X},d)$ and $\alpha \in (0,1]$ represents the H{\"o}lder exponent of the metric induced by the GP on ${\cal X}$.
 As far as we know, this is the first metric dimension-type bound in the context of PAL.
 Our bounds complement each other: as we show in the appendix, neither of them dominates the other for all possible GP kernels.
-Specifically, we provide an example under which the information-type bound can be very loose compared to the metric dimension-type bound.
-Besides theory, we also show via extensive simulations on several benchmark datasets that Adaptive $\bs{\epsilon}$-PAL significantly improves over $\bs{\epsilon}$-PAL \citep{zuluaga2016varepsilon} in terms of accuracy and sample complexity.
+Specifically, we provide an example (Proposition \ref{pro:example}) under which the information-type bound can be very loose compared to the metric dimension-type bound.
+Besides theory, we also show via simulations on multi-objective functions that Adaptive $\bs{\epsilon}$-PAL significantly improves over its competitors in terms of accuracy.
+Furthermore, we point out the key challenges that necessitate novel algorithmic design and techniques as follows: \setlist{nolistsep} \begin{itemize}[itemsep=0.2em] \item First, due to the nature of the problem, we need to properly define novel confidence hyper-rectangle objects which are designed to capture uncertainty, not only over individual designs, but over whole regions.
+This requires integrating information and metric-type components into our hyper-rectangle definitions. \item Second, the refining, evaluating and discarding steps of our procedure are substantially different from their analogues in $\bs{\epsilon}$-PAL \citep{zuluaga2016varepsilon}.
+Again, this is due to the large space of designs to consider.
+Here, we need to be confident about regions of space, rather than individual points, and choose whether to discard them or maintain them. \item Third, in addition to the Pareto front identification problem, inherent in $\bs{\epsilon}$-PAL, our formulation also introduces the problem of efficiently expanding the search tree in promising directions (note that the tree is not uniformly explored).
+Thus, we need additional analysis which involve information-theoretic and geometric components integrated into a threshold condition. \item Finally, all of the above necessitate new additional results which involve algebraic and analytic arguments to carry through the analysis.
+Specifically, results such as Lemma 8 (which requires a careful step-by-step analysis applicable only to our setting), Lemma 10, Lemma 12 and Lemma 16, are all results which require non-trivial and novel reasoning steps necessary for our setting. \end{itemize}